scaleoutsean/solidfire-windows/README.md

   - IPv6 on interfaces on iSCSI network(s), if you don't have other, IPv6 capable iSCSI targets in your environment
   - NIC registration in DNS for interfaces on iSCSI network (also Live Migration and other networks which don't need it)
   - DHCP service on iSCSI and Live Migration network(s), but if you need it, hand out MTU 9000 or such through DHCP options
-  - NETBIOS on iSCSI and Live Migration network(s)
+  - DNS and NETBIOS registration on iSCSI and Live Migration network(s)
 - It may be more convenient to combine 2 or 4 Mellanox NICs into 1 or 2 LACP Teams, use Trunk Mode on network switch ports and VLANs on VMSwitch (to segregate workloads and tenants)
 - Some network and other configuration changes may require Windows to be restarted although it won't prompt you, so if some configuration changes don't take effect, either check the documentation or reboot the server to see if that helps
 - It appears light and moderate workloads don't require any tuning on iSCSI client (even Jumbo Frames, although that is reccommended and a semi-hard requirement on the SolidFire/NetApp HCI side)
+- It is practically mandatory to use Trunk Mode on 10/25 GigE because in all likelihood you'll need more than one VLAN for iSCSI, backup and other purposes.
+Mellanox SN2010 has a variant of it, Hybrid Mode

 ### iSCSI